Lymphoma in children

 Most children with lymphoma are treated successfully and stay in remission.

-Occasionally, lymphoma comes back (relapses) after treatment, or may not respond to treatment as well as expected (refractory lymphoma).
+Occasionally, lymphoma comes back (relapses) after treatment, or does not respond to treatment as well as expected (refractory lymphoma).
 If your child has relapsed or refractory lymphoma, their specialist will suggest different treatment options.

 Your child might be offered treatment as part of a clinical trial.
 This might include options used to treat adults with lymphoma that are not yet routinely available for children, such as: